ZupIT/nimbus-docs/compose/auto-deserialization.md

 # Automatic deserialization
-As seen in the documentation for [components](component.md), the annotation `@ServerDrivenComponent` can be used for creating deserializable versions of composable functions.
+As seen in the documentation for [components](component.md), [actions](action.md) and [operations](operation.md), the annotation `@AutoDeserialize` can be used for creating deserializable versions of composable functions, actions handlers and operations.

 As of alpha, we currently support as parameters of an auto-deserializable composable function:
 - Primitive types